Enterprise-CMCS/mac-fc-github-actions-runner-aws/Usage.md

 ## About

 As a part of your GitHub actions workflows, you may need access to internal CMS tooling that is inaccessible from GitHub's hosted runners.
-Using a self-hosted runner with access to the CMS network would solve this problem.
+Using a self-hosted runner with access to the CMS network solves this problem.

-## Using the Runner
+## Prerequisites

 This procedure assumes that you have already taken the steps documented in the main README.
 You have:

-- Requested an IAM user and verified its access requirements
 - Instantiated the requisite infrastructure in AWS ECR and ECS

-### Provisioning the Runners

-We will use GitHub actions to provision the requisite number of runners we need we need.
+- Instantiated the resources for the GitHub OIDC provider and stored the OIDC role ARN in a GitHub secret called `OIDC_IAM_ROLE_ARN`

+## Usage

-In the root of your repository, create a directory to house your workflow and a yml file for the workflow:
+In the root of your repository, create a directory to house your workflow and a `.yml` file for the workflow:

 ```sh
 mkdir -p .github/workflow
 touch .github/workflow/your-workflow.yml
 ```

-Your workflow must contain the start-runner and remove-runners jobs listed below.
+Your workflow must contain the `start-runners` and `stop-runners` jobs listed below.

 ```yaml
 name: your-workflow-name